Disc Bulge, Disc Pain or Sciatica?

 You would like to explore non-surgical options first, where appropriate.

-Feel pain or numbness down the legs
+Experience pain or numbness into the leg or foot

 Sciatica-type pain, pins and needles, or weakness affecting your daily activities.